whaakman/azure-docs.nl-nl/articles/active-directory/active-directory-v2-flows.md

-<properties
+---
-	pageTitle="Types of the v2.0 endpoint | Microsoft Azure"
+title: Types of the v2.0 endpoint | Microsoft Docs
-	description="The types of apps and scenarios supported by the Azure AD v2.0 endpoint." services="active-directory"
+description: The types of apps and scenarios supported by the Azure AD v2.0 endpoint.
-	documentationCenter=""
-	authors="dstrockis"
-	manager="mbaldwin"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/16/2016"
-	ms.author="dastrock"/>
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/16/2016
+ms.author: dastrock

+---
 # Types of the v2.0 endpoint
 The v2.0 endpoint supports authentication for a variety of modern app architectures, all of which are based on the industry standard protocols [OAuth 2.0](active-directory-v2-protocols.md#oauth2-authorization-code-flow) and/or [OpenID Connect](active-directory-v2-protocols.md#openid-connect-sign-in-flow).
 This doc briefly describes the types of apps you can build, independent of the language or platform you prefer.
 It will help you understand the high level scenarios before you [jump right into the code](active-directory-appmodel-v2-overview.md#getting-started).

-> [AZURE.NOTE]
+> [!NOTE]
-	Not all Azure Active Directory scenarios & features are supported by the v2.0 endpoint.
+> Not all Azure Active Directory scenarios & features are supported by the v2.0 endpoint.
 To determine if you should use the v2.0 endpoint, read about [v2.0 limitations](active-directory-v2-limitations.md).
+>
+>

 ## The basics
 Every app that uses the v2.0 endpoint will need to be registered at [apps.dev.microsoft.com](https://apps.dev.microsoft.com).
 The app registration process will collect & assign a few values to your app:

-- An **Application Id** that uniquely identifies your app
+* An **Application Id** that uniquely identifies your app
-- A **Redirect URI** that can be used to direct responses back to your app
+* A **Redirect URI** that can be used to direct responses back to your app
-- A few other scenario-specific values.
+* A few other scenario-specific values.
 For more detail, learn how to [register an app](active-directory-v2-app-registration.md).

 Once registered, the app communicates with Azure AD by sending requests to the Azure Active Directory v2.0 endpoint.
 We provide open source frameworks & libraries that take care of the details of these requests, or you can implement the authentication logic yourself by crafting requests to these endpoints: